Finances of the Islamic State: Sale of antiques and artifacts

-Sales of artifacts may be the second largest source of funding for ISIL.
-More than a third of Iraq's important sites are under ISIL's control.
+Sales of artifacts may be the second largest source of funding for IS.
+More than a third of Iraq's important sites were under IS's control.
 It looted the 9th century BC grand palace of the Assyrian king Ashurnasirpal II at Kalhu (Nimrud).
 Tablets, manuscripts and cuneiforms were sold, worth hundreds of millions of dollars.
 Stolen artifacts are smuggled into Turkey and Jordan.
-Abdulamir al-Hamdani, an archaeologist from Stony Brook University, has said that ISIL is "looting... the very roots of humanity, artefacts from the oldest civilizations in the world".
+Abdulamir al-Hamdani, an archaeologist from Stony Brook University, has said that IS is "looting... the very roots of humanity, artefacts from the oldest civilizations in the world".
 It is difficult to accurately measure the revenue from artifacts, as they are primarily sold on the black market, but National Geographic estimates it may be in the tens of millions USD.
-As well as selling artifacts themselves, ISIL taxes traffickers smuggling them across ISIL's territory.
+As well as selling artifacts themselves, IS taxes traffickers smuggling them across IS's territory.